-a.
-Show commitment and equality in supporting the DLA RA process for applicants and employees.

-b.
-Follow compliance with federal hiring requirements and address barriers associated with individuals with disabilities.

-c.
-Make sure that DLA Human Resource Services and DLA Training help the EEO Director in developing and putting into effect procedures to support effective accommodations.

-d.
-Set up telework and remote duty location assignment policies.

-e.
-Set up job vacancy search procedures for employees unable to perform the core functions of their current position.
+- a.
+Show commitment and equality in supporting the DLA RA process for applicants and employees. - b.
+Follow compliance with federal hiring requirements and address barriers associated with individuals with disabilities. - c.
+Make sure that DLA Human Resource Services and DLA Training help the EEO Director in developing and putting into effect procedures to support effective accommodation. - d.
+Set up telework and remote duty location assignment policies. - e.
+Set up job vacancies search procedures for employees unable to perform the core functions of their current position.

-f.
-Serve as the sole Enterprise Approving Authority for remote duty location assignments.

-6. DIRECTOR, DLA INSTALLATION SUPPORT (DS).
+DIRECTOR, DLA INSTALLATION SUPPORT (DS).
 The DS Director must:

-a.
-Show commitment and equality in supporting accommodations for applicants and employees.

-b.
-Set and publish timely procedures for agency level support for all furniture and building accessibility requests.

-c.
-Provide and publish procedures for accessible parking as a means of reasonable accommodation.

-7. DLA GENERAL COUNSEL (DG).
-The DG must conduct legal sufficiency review of all RA denials, requests for remote work assignment, and RA request decisions that might set a precedent.
+- a.
+Show commitment and equality in supporting accommodation for applicants and employees. - b.
+Set and publish timely procedures for agency level support for all furniture and building accessibility requests. - c.
+Provide and publish procedures for accessible parking as a means of reasonable accommodation. - 7.
+DLA GENERAL COUNSEL (DG).
+The DG must conduct legal sufficiency reviews of all RA denials, all requests for remote work as a RA, and all RA request decisions that might set a precedent.